D-Gaspa/LeetCodeExercises/Writerside/topics/Weekly/2024/2024-Weekly-Exercises.md

 # 2024 Weekly Exercises

-[//]: # (Here we are going to reference the monthly pages for the weekly exercises.)

 The following table contains links to the weekly exercises for the year 2024.
 Each month has its own page with the weekly exercises for that month.

 | First Quarter                     | Second Quarter              | Third Quarter                       | Fourth Quarter                    |